top of page

 2

-• a fear of embarrassment or shame,
+2. a deep seated fear of embarrassment or shame,

+Excessively prideful people are fearful of taking emotional risks.
+They seldom make good friends because they trust no one but themselves and are not able to establish the emotional intimacy needed to form lasting relationships (1 Corinthians 13:4, Philippians 2:1-3).
 Instead of relying on a dependent relationship with God to learn intentional love as a response to stimuli, the independent person relies on their own strength to respond in a way that seems best to themselves (Romans 12:3, Galatians 6:3, Proverbs 26:12, revisit Appendix 1I on the cycle of sin).
-This thinking lends itself into a control-based mentality that is hyper-active.
+This thinking is in direct opposition to Jesus' teaching about how you need to be like a "little child" to enter the Kingdom (Matthew 18:1-5).
+Independence and pride share a craving for control and this generates a physical reactions in your body that is hyper-active.
 In other words, the body’s stress release hormone, called cortisol, is triggered on a regular basis instead of being used as it was designed (to sporadically carry out your survival instinct referred to as the “flight or fight” response).
-Without a standard of truth, relative thinking becomes your “standard” and gives way to arrogant or vain, self-reliant, thinking that becomes a cycle of behavior - leaving you stuck in a hyper-state because of both a psychological reason (faulty beliefs form unproductive habits) and a biological reason (the overuse of the cortisol hormone).
-This hyper-focus on self-protection (trying to block fear through control) causes ineffective idea generation and poor problem-solving skills so that painful consequences are experienced over and over again until finally you realize your own "illusion of control".
-Only knowing and acting on truth from God’s Word can prevent this subjective, irrational thinking that skews reality and rejects trusting others which eventually leaves you alone, paralyzed by fear and stuck in your comfort zone, denying a need to change.
+Thus, the power of resistance as seen by trying to break bad, unproductive habits.
+Without a standard of truth, relative thinking becomes your “standard” and gives way to arrogant or vain, self-reliant, thinking that becomes a cycle of behavior - leaving you stuck in a hyper-state because of both a psychological reason (faulty beliefs eventually shatter) and a biological reason (the overuse of the cortisol hormone in the memory process that helps form habits).

 2